DegreeCalc

 How does unemployment rate change with education level?

 Dramatically.
-BLS 2024 data: workers without a high school diploma face 6.2% unemployment; high school graduates 4.8%; associate's holders 3.5%; bachelor's holders 2.5%; master's 2.2%; doctoral 1.5%; professional degree holders 1.4%.
-Each credential step roughly halves the risk of the one below it, representing real insurance value beyond the earnings premium.
+BLS Education Pays 2024 data: workers without a high school diploma face 6.2% unemployment; high school graduates 4.2%; some-college/no-degree workers 3.8%; associate's holders 2.8%; bachelor's holders 2.5%; master's 2.2%; doctoral 1.2%; professional degree holders 1.3%.
+The insurance value is real, but it should still be checked against field, location, and completion risk.

 Does a low-paying major eliminate the salary premium?